Fort Gillem: Base closure and redevelopment

 On May 13, 2005, the Base Realignment and Closure commission recommended that Fort Gillem, along with Fort McPherson and the Navy Supply Corps School be closed.
 An exit ceremony was held at Fort Gillem on June 3, 2011, and First Army troops stationed there were transferred to the Rock Island Arsenal in Rock Island, Illinois.

 In 2012, after five years of negotiations with the Army, the City of Forest Park purchased 1,170 acres comprising most of the former Fort Gillem for $30 million, and ownership was transferred to the Forest Park/Fort Gillem Implementation Local Redevelopment Authority (ILRA).
 City officials wanted mixed-use development on the property, but following the housing crash turned their focus to industrial, manufacturing, warehouse and business park development.
-The only private residences are a 125-unit development owned by The Park, which has a lease with the Army until 2025.
+The only private residences are a 125-unit development owned by The Park, which has a lease with the Army set to expire in 2025.
 There are around 165 acres of contaminated groundwater on the site the cleanup of which the Army is responsible for.
 The clean up of the land was expected to take ten years.

-The Criminal Investigations Division Crime Lab, a forensic crime laboratory, remains open on a 250-acre enclave retained by the Army.
+The United States Army Criminal Investigation Division Criminal Investigations Division Crime Lab, a forensic crime laboratory, remains open on a 250-acre enclave retained by the Army.

+The Fort Gillem enclave also house the Military Entrance Processing Station (MEPS), also Reserve Component units of the United States Army such as the Southeastern Army Reserve Intelligence Support Center (SEARISC), the United States Army Reserve 3rd Medical Command Deployment Support, the 221st Military Intelligence Battalion of the Georgia National Guard and an ID Card office.

 It was decided to list Fort Gillem on the National Priorities List (NPL) of superfunds.